Prem-ium/iOS-Automation/Govee/README.md

 ### Pre-requisites
 - This script requires the very first album created to be one populated by videos you wish to upload to Govee.
-- Compatible with v5.4.22 (No current plans to implement an automation for the latest version.)
-You may use AppStore++ to downgrade the Govee Home application to v5.4.22
+- Legacy script compatible with v5.4.22--You may use AppStore++ to downgrade the Govee Home application to v5.4.22, otherwise you can use the beta script for versions (v6.0.10+) with less stability.

 # Govee Power Toggle
 Very simple Scriptable script to run with your API & MAC credentials to toggle your lights/devices on or off.